Shaping the Future: Interdisciplinary Explorations in Netherlandic Studies

 Conference coordinator: Dan Thornton, Adj.
 Associate Professor of Dutch, Department of Germanic & Slavic Languages & Literatures, University of North Carolina at Chapel Hill.

-Submission and Registration: For consideration, please submit an abstract of 250 words and a bio of maximum one page to ineke.huysman@huygens.knaw.nl with “ICNS Abstract” in the subject line by January 5, 2025.
-Acceptance notifications will be given by February 1, 2025.
+Submission and Registration: For consideration, please submit an abstract of 250 words (maximum) and a bio to ineke.huysman@huygens.knaw.nl with “ICNS Abstract” in the subject line by January 31, 2025.
+Acceptance notifications will be given by February 15, 2025.

 AANS membership is required in order to attend the conference.
 The AANS membership fees, which includes a subscription to the journal Dutch Crossings, are $90 for standard membership $30 for full-time graduate students, and $70 for emeriti/retired.